Brightgate/product/README.md

 ## Shared workspaces

-Because each platform generates local tools, you will want to use `make plat-clobber` to switch a repository from one platform to another, such as from Linux to macOS, or from x86 to ARM.
+Because each platform generates local tools, you will want to use `make clobber` to switch a repository from one platform to another, such as from Linux to macOS, or from x86 to ARM.
 (An easier way is to keep parallel workspaces in sync by making one the git upstream of the other).